-2. 1 The principal object of the International Aikido Federation is to support and nurture the actual practice of Aikido.

-2. 2 To serve this purpose, the further objects of the International Aikido Federation will to:

-a) To provide for the international spread of Aikido, as the practice of a moral, spiritual and physical discipline created by the Founder, Morihei Ueshiba;

-b) To safeguard the spirit of Aikido: the essential nature of Aikido as a budo (Japanese martial way);

-c) To promote the practice of Aikido and its instruction, in accordance with the guidelines laid down from time to time by the Hombu;

-d) To maintain close contacts with the Hombu;

-e) To organise international training courses and demonstrations;

-f) To publish and distribute information about Aikido;

-g) To promote understanding, contact and goodwill between its members;

-h) To communicate with other organizations;

-i) To offer advice to members.

-2.3 The IAF will protect the spirit of Aikido in particular, by prohibiting any type of Aikido practice which may be construed as competitive.

-2.4 The IAF will respect the autonomy of its members and will not be involved in their internal affairs.

-2.5 In the event of conflicts arising between an IAF governing body and a member, the dispute will be referred to the General Assembly for resolution.
+- 2.1 The principal object of the International Aikido Federation is to support and nurture the actual practice of Aikido. - 2.
+2 To serve this purpose, the further objects of the International Aikido Federation are: - a) To provide for the international spread of Aikido, as the practice of a moral, spiritual and physical discipline created by the Founder, Morihei Ueshiba; - b) To safeguard the spirit of Aikido: the essential nature of Aikido as a budo (Japanese martial way); - c) To promote the practice of Aikido and its instruction, in accordance with the guidelines laid down from time to time by the Hombu; - d) To maintain close contacts with the Hombu; - e) To organize international training courses and demonstrations; - f) To publish and distribute information about Aikido; - g) To promote understanding, contact and goodwill between its Members; - h) To communicate with other organisations; - i) To offer advice to Members. - 2.3 The IAF will protect the spirit of Aikido in particular, by prohibiting any type of Aikido practice which may be construed as competitive. - 2.4 The IAF encourages gender balance and supports the promotion of women by its Members in IAF functions and activities and at all levels of its structures, with the objective of implementing the principle of equality of men and women. - 2.5 The IAF will respect the autonomy of its Members and will not be involved in their internal affairs. - 2.6 In the event of conflicts arising between an IAF governing body and a Member, the dispute will be referred to the General Assembly for resolution.

-ARTICLE 3 HEADQUARTERS, OFFICIAL LANGUAGES COMMUNICATIONS
+ARTICLE 3 HEADQUARTERS, OFFICIAL LANGUAGES, COMMUNICATIONS